guiperry/MyChatBrain/README.md

 ## Database

-This project uses SQLite with Drizzle ORM for data persistence.
+This project uses RxDB for data persistence.
 The database file is stored in the `data` directory.

 ### Database Schema